-In this article we will talk about the key points to scrape customer reviews about the hotels in Tbilisi City from booking.com with Octoparse.
-We won’t provide specific steps for making the scraping task and if you want to learn how to make such a scraping task or want to get other types of customer reviews from booking.com, we offer the extraction services for you to suit the needs.
+As an example, we will talk about the key points to scrape customer reviews about the hotels in Tbilisi City from booking.com with Octoparse (The guide with Octoparse 7.X is below.)
+This is a basic guide and if you want to learn how to do such a scraping task or want to get other types of customer reviews from booking.com, we offer extraction services for you to suit the needs.
 Please contact us via firstname.lastname@example.org.

-We’ve made the scraping task and you can directly download the .otd file (What is an OTD. file?) to begin collect the hotel reviews from booking.com.
-(Download my extraction task of this article HERE just in case you need it.)
+We’ve made the scraping task and you can directly download the .otd file to begin collecting hotel reviews from booking.com.
+(Download my extraction task from this article HERE just in case you need it.)

 Please click HERE to open the website URL we used.